 How much does it cost?

-Your first three runs with the Club are absolutely free.
+Your first month with the Club is absolutely free.
 After that, we invite you to become a member of the Club.
 Our annual subscriptions are shown on our “Join” page.

 Our membership benefits include England Athletics affiliation which entitles you to discounted race entries, and we have a number of club places at the London Marathon.